 Section 5: What's Next?

 In Module 3, you learned about co-planning, six models of co-teaching, and how the two work together to support student learning.
-Co-planning and co-teaching can be used by general and special education teachers across Pk-12 contexts.
+Collaboration with colleagues through co-planning and co-teaching is a High Leverage Practice that can be used by general and special education teachers across Pk-12 contexts to increase student success.
 Co-planning and co-teaching are also highly effective strategies for working with teacher candidates, particularly when used in tandem with the gradual release of responsibilities model.
-As you reflect on Module 3 and prepare for Module 4, consider what role co-planning, co-teaching, and the gradual release of responsibilities will have in your mentoring work.
+As you reflect on Module 3 and prepare for Module 4, consider what role collaboration, co-planning, co-teaching, and the gradual release of responsibilities will have in your mentoring work.

 Use the left/right arrows to scroll through scenarios